rems-project/cerberus/THIRD_PARTY_FILES.md

 ---

-The fragment of C standard library is based on the musl libc:
+The fragment of the C standard library is based on the musl libc:

 | License      | Files                    | From      |
 | ------------ | ------------------------ | --------- |